Tyus Jones: Washington Wizards (2023–2024)

 On June 22, 2023, the Grizzlies traded Jones to the Washington Wizards as part of a three-team deal that sent Kristaps Porziņģis to the Boston Celtics and Marcus Smart to the Grizzlies.
 The trade also involved the Grizzlies sending a 2023 first-round pick (pick No. 25) and a top-four-protected 2024 first-round pick (via the Golden State Warriors) to the Celtics.
 Additionally, the Wizards acquired Danilo Gallinari, Mike Muscala, and Boston's 2023 second-round pick (pick No. 35).
 On December 15, Jones posted his second career triple-double 13 points, 11 assists and 10 rebounds against the Indiana Pacers.
 On February 27, 2024, Jones posted a career-high 17 assists against the Golden State Warriors.
 He again led the league with a 7.3 assist:turnover ratio, this time as a full-time starter for the first time.

 Phoenix Suns (2024–2025)

 On July 30, 2024, Jones signed with the Phoenix Suns.
 Jones would take Phoenix's offer over other offers where he would have had more money and guaranteed years in mind due to the opportunity where he'd play for a contending team as a starting point guard.
 Jones debuted for the Suns on October 23 against the Los Angeles Clippers with an eight-assist/zero-turnover performance, which was the most assists without a turnover by a Sun in a debut since the 1976 ABA–NBA merger.
+After leading the NBA in assist to turnover ratio six consecutive seasons, he finished second in 2024-25.

-Orlando Magic (2025–present)
+Orlando Magic (2025–2026)

-On July 6, 2025, Jones signed with the Orlando Magic.
+On July 6, 2025, Jones signed with the Orlando Magic on a one-year, $7 million deal.
+Jones made 48 appearances (including eight starts) for Orlando during the 2025–26 season, recording averages of 3.0 points, 1.1 rebounds, and 2.4 assists.

+Dallas Mavericks (2026)

+On February 4, 2026, Jones was traded to the Charlotte Hornets along with two second-round picks in exchange for cash considerations.
+The next day, Jones was traded to the Dallas Mavericks in a three-team trade involving the Washington Wizards.
+He made eight appearances (including two starts) for Dallas, averaging 3.9 points, 1.1 rebounds, and 3.8 assists.
+On February 28, the Mavericks announced that they had waived Jones to make cap space to sign Ryan Nembhard on a standard two-way contract.

+Denver Nuggets (2026–present)

+On March 5, 2026, Jones signed with the Denver Nuggets.
+Although, Jones' 6.36 assist:turnover ratio for the season was the highest in the league, his 159 assists was below the 200 assist qualifying minimum, leaving T. J. McConnell with (4.48) as the official statisitical leader.
+He made 11 appearances (including two starts) for the Nuggets, averaging 2.2 points, 1.3 rebounds, and 1.2 assists.

+On July 2, 2026, Jones re-signed with Denver on a one-year minimum contract.